-Attracting, developing, retaining and engaging our people is key to our business, enabling Ageas UK to achieve its strategy by building 'Podium People'.
-Throughout 2021 the Ageas UK Boards have overseen a number of activities that have sought to: develop a strong people culture, drive engagement, commitment and strong leadership; create a positive working environment in which people have the tools and resources to give their best; grow and attract strong technical skills and capabilities; and improve efficiency and effectiveness, reducing costs where possible.
+Attracting, developing, retaining and engaging our people is central to our success as a business, enabling Ageas UK to achieve its strategy by building 'Podium People'.
+Throughout 2022 the Ageas UK Boards have overseen a number of activities that have sought to: develop a strong people culture, driving engagement, commitment and strong leadership; create a positive working environment in which people have the tools and resources to give their best; grow and attract strong technical skills and capabilities; and improve efficiency and effectiveness, reducing costs where possible.